RichardMidnight/OMV/README.md

      - Create a shared folder.
 I called it "shared".
 Give everyone full access.
      - Add SMB service
      - Setup an SMB share to the shared folder.
 I called it "shared".
 Select GUEST ONLY.

+  7) Test from Mac, Windows, Linux computer
+       - Mac
+       - Windows
+       - Linux

+  9) Optional
+      -  Go wireless, but it is slower and not as reliable
+      -  Setup a backup drive.
+Can be a USB HDD.